Related videos:

 Ferrer: "Without a legal framework, it is impossible to rebuild Cuba."

 “Without a strong legal framework, it is impossible to rebuild Cuba.
-It is impossible to live in freedom if there is no independence of powers and respect for the rule of law,” he stated.
+It is impossible to live in freedom if there is no independence of powers and respect for the rule of law,” he noted.

-The Agreement progresses on its roadmap
+The Agreement is progressing on its roadmap

-The plan was later presented in Madrid and before the Senate of Italy in Rome.
+The plan was presented later in Madrid and before the Senate of Italy in Rome.

 Payá summarized the ambition of the project: “We want to be ready to govern, to lead, and to support the transition when power fractures in Cuba.”